Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Introduction

 \section{Introduction}

-Instruction following, which requires an agent to understand and follow natural language instructions, has been studied to enable non-experts to operate robots \cite{MacMahon-et-al-06}.
-In recent years, a task called ``interactive instruction following'' has been proposed in order to enable agents to perform complex tasks using language instructions that require agent to interact with objects as well as to move in environments \cite{ALFRED20}.
-Here, interaction with objects refers to the movement or change in the state of objects due to actions such as picking up, heating, cooling, cleaning, or cutting.
+To operate robots in human spaces, instruction following tasks in 3D environments have attracted substantial attention \cite{Anderson_2018_CVPR,Chen_2019_CVPR,puig-etal-2018-virtualhome}.
+In these tasks, robots are required to translate natural language instructions and egocentric vision into sequences of actions.
+To enable robots to perform further complex tasks that require interaction with objects in 3D environments, the ``interactive instruction following'' task has been proposed \cite{ALFRED20}.
+Here, interaction with objects refers to the movement or the state change of objects caused by actions such as picking up or cutting.

 In interactive instruction following, agents need to be robust to variations of objects and language instructions that are not seen during training.
-For example, as shown in Figure \ref{fig:apple}, objects are of the same type but vary in attributes such as color, shape, and texture.
+For example, as shown in Figure \ref{fig:apple}, objects are of the same class but vary in attributes such as color, shape, and texture.
 Also, as shown in Figure \ref{fig:pickup}, language instructions vary in predicates, referring expressions pointing to objects, and the presence or absence of modifiers, even though their intents are the same.

-However, our analysis shows that the end-to-end neural model proposed by \citet{ALFRED20} is not robust to variations of objects and language instructions, i.e., it often fails to interact with objects with unseen attributes or to take the correct actions consistently when language instructions are replaced by their paraphrases.
-Similar phenomena have been observed in the existing literature.
-End-to-end neural models that compute outputs from vision or language inputs without any symbolic representations in the process are shown to be sensitive to small perturbations in inputs in image classification \cite{2013arXiv1312.6199S} and natural language understanding \cite{jia-liang-2017-adversarial}.
+However, our analysis revealed that the end-to-end neural baseline proposed by Shridhar et al. \cite{ALFRED20} for the task is not robust to variations of objects and language instructions, i.e., it often fails to interact with objects of unseen attributes or to take the correct actions consistently when language instructions are replaced by their paraphrases.
+Similar phenomena have been observed in the existing studies.
+For example, end-to-end neural models that compute outputs from vision or language inputs with only continuous representations in the process are shown to be sensitive to small perturbations in inputs in image classification \cite{2013arXiv1312.6199S} and natural language understanding \cite{jia-liang-2017-adversarial}.